-The American Cancer Society estimates that, in 2019, 174,650 men will find out that they have prostate cancer and the lives of more than 31,000 men will be claimed by the disease.
+The American Cancer Society estimates that in 2022, over 268,000 men will find out that they have prostate cancer, with about 34,500 deaths resulting directly from the disease.

-The good news is that an estimated 3.3 million Americans are prostate cancer survivors,encompassing 43% of all male cancer survivors in the US.(i) The average age at diagnosis is 67 years, with 5-year survival rates approaching 100%.
-For all prostate cancer diagnoses combined, the 10-year and 15-year survival rates are 98% and 91%.(ii) These encouraging survival statisticsare in large part a result of early detection and effective treatment.
+The good news is that an estimated 3.3 million Americans are prostate cancer survivors, encompassing 43% of all male cancer survivors in the US.(i) The average age at diagnosis is 66 years, with five-year relative survival rates that exceed 99%.
+For all prostate cancer diagnoses combined, the 10-year and 15-year survival rates are 98% and 91%.(ii) These encouraging survival statistics are in large part a result of early detection and effective treatment.
 It is clear that prostate cancer survivorship extends well beyond treatment of the disease, and survivors must stay attuned to their particular health needs.

 Prostate Cancer Recurrence